relientm96/capstone2020/progress-summary/week-04/week-04-findings.md

 4. See Figure 02.
 The pose estimation is not robust to the lighting (environment).
 This is generally true with other frameworks.

 5. See Figure 03.
-We could see the pose estimation works fairly well for the fast and complex sign movement which may not be the case for music gesture.
+We could see the pose estimation works fairly well for the fast and complex sign movement which may not be required for music gesture.
 However, there is a problem:
     * ***this points out that the relative position (distance and orientation) of the body (hand) to the camera will be an issue for gesture recognition.***
     * We have to squeeze our eyes just to see the keypoints of the hands.
 6. See Figure 04.
 The clothing fools OpenPose.